mysql/mysql-utilities/doc/man/mysqlrplshow.rst

   Display output in a single column similar to the ``\G`` command for the mysql monitor.

-You must provide valid login information for the master as shown above.

 If you elect to use the :option:`--recurse` option, the utility will attempt to connect to the slaves using the user name and password provided for